8th -12th Grade Program 5780 (2019-2020 Academic Year):

 Teen Holiday Experiences: Approximately 4 times each year teens will be invited to participate in a Jewish Holiday experience along with one of the Rabbis or Educators at Congregation Beth Shalom.
 Some examples may include: a Hannukah Party, dinner in the sukkah, Havdallah on the beach, and more.

-Ozerim Program: 8th-12th graders work in our prek-5th grade religious school as special needs aides, teaching assistants, Hebrew tutors, and technology specialists.
+Ozerim Program: 8th-12th graders work in our prek-5th grade religious school as special needs aides, teaching assistants, Hebrew tutors, and more.
+To read all about the program and the opportunities available for the upcoming school year, read details about the program here.
+Fill out the application here to participate in this program.

 B’nai Mitzvah Tutoring: The best way to learn is to teach.
 8th-12th graders are invited to work as B’nai Mitzvah tutors.
 This provides them with a good source of income and aids them in developing skills of patience, discipline, schedule keeping, and professionalism.
 Typically tutors work one-on-one with learners, this year we are working to set up an option for teens to tutor as a group and build confidence and skills so that they feel more comfortable tutoring one-on-one in the future.
 Teens must complete the tutor training process (it is now part of Tuesday teen learning) before they may begin tutoring.

-Teen Volunteer Opportunities: On the 3rd Sunday of each month CBS offers a volunteer opportunity just for teens!
+Teen Volunteer Opportunities: On the 2nd Sunday of each month CBS offers a volunteer opportunity just for teens!
 This is a wonderful opportunity to connect with peers and give back.
-This year, 2018-2019, we will visit the following organizations: Mary’s Place, Alley Cat Acres, JFS, Operation Sack Lunch, Sunrise Senior Living, and PAWS.
+Some of the organizations we have worked with in past years include: Mary’s Place, Alley Cat Acres, JFS, Operation Sack Lunch, Sunrise Senior Living, and PAWS.

 Learning Opportunities for Teens:

 Tuesday Learning: Each Tuesday teens are invited to come to CBS from 6:30pm-8:00pm.
 The program starts with a delicious dinner just for teens and is followed by 1 hour of class time.
-A variety of 6 week courses are offered including Hebrew Slang, History of Israel, High Level Text Study, and more.
+A variety of 6 week courses are offered including high level text study, Israeli television shows, and more.

 |Option 1: B’nai Mitzvah Tutor Training with Shira Orzech|